cameron-cunningham-ix/readme/README.md

 - Hi, my name is Cameron Cunningham.
-I am a Computer Science student, currently applying for internships.
+I am a software developer having fun writing all kinds of code.
+Welcome!